rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-06-01|RZ - Implemented a TrackCamera that follows the car around as it moves.
 It uses button inputs and scales up the entire screen to make it more focused on the car.

 2021-06-02|RZ - Added another track called Zandvoort and made adding new tracks easier.
 Cleaned up some code and the file directories for neatness.

+2021-06-02|RZ - Resolved the 4 modifiable vars issue.
+Implemented a max turn angle variable called handling (AI cannot deal with angles less than 180 degrees yet), a simplified downforce coefficient variable, and a max acceleration variable (to be implemented).